volkerrath/Py4MT2/README.md

 # Py4MT
-This repository contains simple scripts for EM imaging, allowing easy access to mtpy, empymod,,simpeg, fenics and other electromagnetic toolboxes.
+This repository contains simple scripts useful for EM imaging, modelling , and inversion, artly using mtpy (https://github.com/MTgeophysics/mtpy).
+In particular  there are helper scripts for maipulatting edi files, ModEM input data and model files.
+There are utilities to manipulate and write data, model, sensitivity and Jacobian in different formats as netcdf or npy/z.
+This includes 3-D image processing on models, quantities derived from the Jacobian, and (soon) expansion of 3-D models to low-rank paramtrizations, and 3-D nullspace shuttles.

 Get your working copy via git from the command line: